GSA/Section508.gov/_pages/create/2024-05-29-create-cc-transcripts.md

 Captions are typically required for videos that have an audio track.
 When creating captions for any pre-recorded video with audio, follow these general guidelines:

 -   Synchronize the captions to the corresponding audio in the audio track.
 The text and the speech or sound that the text describes must appear at the same time.
 -   Use appropriate spelling, grammar, and punctuation.
-Captions must have at least 99% accuracy to be readable.
+Captions must include all of the dialogue (either verbatim or in essence) as well as all important sounds.
 -   Keep captions on screen long enough for viewers to read the text.
 -   Keep captions off the screen when no meaningful sounds are introduced.
 -   Use a consistent style throughout the captions for identifying speakers, sound effects, and music.